dennycle/Portfolio/README.md

 ### Setup
 Clone this repository.
+Open "index.html" in a web browser of your choice.

+Or

+Open your web browser and go to: https://dennycle.github.io/Portfolio/

 ### Technologies Used
 HTML
 CSS
 Bootstrap

-Open index.html in web browser.
+### Legal

-### Copyright (c) 2019
+Copyright (c) 2019 Denny Le
-Copyright Holder All Rights Reserved.
+This software is licensed under the MIT license.